ailabstw/ezGeno/README.md

 # ezGeno
 Implementation of a deep convolutional neuronal network for predicting chromatin features from DNA sequence.

 The repository contains a flexible tensorflow implementation of a convolutional neuronal network with max pooling.
-The basic architecture is built on the principles described in DeepSEA (http://deepsea.princeton.edu/help/) and Basset (https://github.com/davek44/Basset).
-It is comprised of multiple layers of convolutional filters followed by ReLU and max pooling and a fully connected layer in the end.
-An additional pre-final fully connected layer can be switch on as well.
-The number of convolutional layers is flexible and selected as hyperparameter in the beginning of the training procedure.
-Batch normalization is optional.
+The basic architecture is built on the principles described in DeepBind (https://github.com/kundajelab/deepbind) .

 ### Contents